evanbiederstedt/edlibR/vignettes/edlibR_walkthrough.md

----
-title: "EdlibR: R interface to edlib"
-output:
-  rmarkdown::html_vignette:
-vignette: >
-  %\VignetteIndexEntry{"EdlibR: R interface to edlib"}
+# EdlibR: R interface to edlib
-  %\VignetteEngine{knitr::rmarkdown}
-  %\VignetteEncoding{UTF-8}
----

 This R package `edlibR` provides bindings to the C/C++ library edlib, which computes the exact pairwise sequence alignment using the [edit distance](https://en.wikipedia.org/wiki/Edit_distance) ([Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance)).
 The functions within `edlibR` are modeled after the API of the [Python package edlib on PyPI](https://pypi.org/project/edlib/)

 There are three functions within `edlibR`: